lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/HTTProutemanagementandRDS.md

 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar), REQUIRED) The logical name of the virtual host.
 This is used when emitting certain statistics but is not relevant for routing.

 - **domains**</br>
 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar), REQUIRED) A list of domains (host/authority header) that will be matched to this virtual host.
-Wildcard hosts are supported in the form of °∞.foo.com°± or °∞-bar.foo.com°±.
+Wildcard hosts are supported in the form of ‚Äú.foo.com‚Äù or ‚Äú-bar.foo.com‚Äù.

 ### Note

-The wildcard will not match the empty string. e.g. °∞-bar.foo.com°± will match °∞baz-bar.foo.com°± but not °∞-bar.foo.com°±.
-Additionally, a special entry °∞°± is allowed which will match any host/authority header.
-Only a single virtual host in the entire route configuration can match on °∞*°±.
+The wildcard will not match the empty string. e.g. ‚Äú-bar.foo.com‚Äù will match ‚Äúbaz-bar.foo.com‚Äù but not ‚Äú-bar.foo.com‚Äù.
+Additionally, a special entry ‚Äú‚Äù is allowed which will match any host/authority header.
+Only a single virtual host in the entire route configuration can match on ‚Äú*‚Äù.
 A domain must be unique across all virtual hosts or the config will fail to load.

 - **routes**</br>
 	([Route](#)) The list of routes that will be matched, in order, for incoming requests.
 The first route that matches will be used.